Meetings will be held in the

 Casual dress is appropriate throughout the meeting.
 For comfort in the air-conditioned meeting rooms, a light jacket or sweater is suggested.
 Some suggested items that will be helpful in making your stay pleasant include an umbrella, comfortable walking shoes, and several extra changes of clothing.

-Complimentary Internet access will be provided to all JMIH attendees in the guest and meeting rooms of the Rochester Riverside Hotel.
+Internet access will be provided to all JMIH attendees in the guest and meeting rooms of the Rochester Riverside Hotel (RRH) and the Joseph A Floreano Rochester Riverside Convention Center (JAFRRCC).

 Click here to take a look at just a few of the hundreds of activities you can explore and engage in while visiting Rochester.
 You can also view the variety of dining options that Rochester provides.